 Do you have musical skills?
 Teach others how to play a musical instrument or give singing lessons.
 The possibilities are endless!

 I’ve noticed many needs in my own little community.
 There is no re-sale consignment store for furniture, which would be popular with new expats on a limited budget.
-There are more and more adult Panamanians with a desire to learn English.
-You could become a private tutor.

 A delivery service would probably be successful, since there are a good number of people who don’t own cars.
 Home delivery of groceries, take-out meals and maybe even bill-paying services would be a huge convenience that many people would gladly pay someone to do for them.
 And of course, there is always a need for a good restaurant with affordable prices.